wikimatze/wikimatze.de/_posts/2013-06-04-using-hub-for-faster-contributing-to-github-open-source-projects.md

 Hub is a command-line wrapper for [git](http://git-scm.com/) written by [defunkt](http://defunkt.io/).
 With it, you can easily create forks of repositories, making pull requests, and get code from other forks with no problems.
-If you are a maintainer of a very popular repository like [twitter bootstrap](https://github.com/twitter/bootstrap) with over ~16k forks, this tool makes your life a lot easier.
+If you are a maintainer of a very popular repository like [twitter bootstrap](https://github.com/twitter/bootstrap) with over ~23k forks, this tool makes your life a lot easier.

 ## Installing hub

-Just perform the following command:
+Run perform the following command:

 {% highlight bash %}